-- · Sales receipt - · Unmarked, if new - · Within first fifteen calendar days after the first class day of the fall or spring semester - · Within first seven calendar days after the first class day of each summer session - Within two calendar days after the first class day for courses starting at times not consistent with the regular semester or summer sessions
+- Sales receipt - · Unmarked, if new/unopened, if shrink wrapped - · Within first fifteen calendar days after the first class day of the Fall or Spring semester - · Within first seven calendar days after the first class day of each summer session - Within two calendar days after the first class day for courses starting at times not consistent with the regular semester or Summer sessions

 Texts purchased the last week of classes or during exams are ineligible for refunds.
-The bookstore charges a \$20 fee for returned checks.
+The bookstore charges a \$25 fee for returned checks.